csmir/Commands.NET/wiki/v2/Results.md

-Command results are handled by implementations of the `IExecuteResult` interface.
+Command results are handled by implementations of the `IResult` interface.
-When handling results, the different types of results are handled by the `ResultHandler` implementations.
+When handling results, events can be implemented within the `IComponentProvider`.
 This document elaborates on how this process works.

 - [Result Types](#result-types)
 - [Handling Results](#handling-results)

 ## Result types

 There are four different types of results that can be returned from the command pipeline.
-Between these results, the `IExecuteResult` interface is implemented.
+Between these results, the `IResult` interface is implemented.

 > [!NOTE]
 > Each result implements a `Success` property, which is used to determine if the result was successful or not.